Jeff Daniels (ice hockey): Coaching career

-Daniels retired as a player on November 17, 2003.
+After briefly serving in a player development role after his retirement, in December 2003 Daniels was hired as an assistant coach on new Hurricanes head coach Peter Laviolette’s coaching staff following the firing of previous Hurricanes head coach Paul Maurice.
+Daniels spent the next three and a half seasons with the Hurricanes as an assistant coach, helping guide the Hurricanes to the 2006 Stanley Cup championship.

 On June 9, 2008, Daniels was named the head coach and general manager for the Albany River Rats.
-In 2010–11, Daniels led the Charlotte Checkers to 44 wins and 94 points during the regular-season, the best totals for a Carolina affiliate since 2004–05.
-Daniels then guided the Checkers to the Eastern Conference Final, the deepest Calder Cup playoff run for Carolina’s AHL team since the 1996–97 Springfield Falcons.
+In 2010–11, after the River Rats franchise was relocated and renamed during the prior offseason, Daniels led the Charlotte Checkers to 44 wins and 94 points during the regular-season, the best totals for a Carolina affiliate since 2004–05.
+Daniels then guided the Checkers to the AHL Eastern Conference Final, at the time the deepest Calder Cup playoff run for Carolina’s AHL team since the 1996–97 Springfield Falcons.
+Daniels coached the Hurricanes' AHL affiliate through 2015, ending with a record of 268-225-51.

-Daniels coached the Hurricanes' AHL affiliates the River Rats and the Checkers from 2008 to 2015, with a record of 268-225-51.
-At the time the Hurricanes announced his position as assistant coach, he was a director of pro scouting for the team.

-Prior to being appointed to his current post, Daniels spent four seasons with the Hurricanes as an assistant coach.
-He helped guide the Hurricanes to the 2006 Stanley Cup championship, marking the second time he captured the Stanley Cup in his hockey career, as he also has his name inscribed on the Cup as a player with the 1992 Pittsburgh Penguins.
+After his time coaching the Checkers, he was a member and subsequently manager of the Hurricanes pro scouting staff.
+On June 11, 2018, he was named as the final member of new Hurricanes head coach Rod Brind’Amour’s coaching staff.
+In this role, he again won the Stanley Cup in 2026, earning his second Cup win as a Hurricanes assistant coach.